vallari118/kanban-board/README.md

 # KanbanBoard

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+The Kanban Boards project is created using Angular Material design and is a Progressive Web Application.
+This application can be run on browser with http-server -o command and can be viewed in Offline Mode as well.
+Drag and Drop Capability is incorporated with Material Progress Bars.

 ## Development server